 - knowing where to go for help and advice.

-National and International athletes: If you compete at this level you’ll need a good understanding of anti-doping rules and you’ll have certain responsibilities to comply with these rules.
+If you compete at the highest level you’ll need a good understanding of anti-doping rules and you’ll have certain responsibilities to comply with these rules.
 Check out our section Athletes who may be tested for all the details.